 Prayer is effective!

-- True love is expressed until death.
+True love for God is expressed until death.
 If we are living in the Spirit, we will love like Christ loved.
-The Lord promises to never leave us or forsake us so as we live as people in God’s Kingdom we must not coalesce into harmony with satan’s kingdom, but be separate from the world.
+The Lord promises to never leave us or forsake us so as people in God’s Kingdom we must not have anything to do with Satan’s kingdom, but we must be separate from the world.

 John 17:11 “Now I am no longer in the world, but these are in the world, and I come to You.
 Holy Father, keep through Your name those whom You have given Me, that they may be one as We are.”

-Jesus’ prayer for His people show’s His concern for us dwelling in a world of darkness.
-His knowledge that our strength is realized when we stay united in one faith and hope is the encouragement He gives us today.
+Jesus’ prayer for His people showed His concern for how they would dwell in a world of darkness.
+Knowledge of our strength in Christ is realized when we stay united in one faith and hope.

-The world will oppose us every step of the way, but we have an advocate with the Father and it His Spirit that binds us together into a force that even the gates of Hell cannot endure.
+The world may oppose us every step of the way, but we have an advocate with the Father and it His Spirit that gives us power in a way that even the gates of Hell cannot endure.